Jackson’s Bay, 1874-1879: Resolutely Untamed

 THE FIVE OLD PHOTOGRAPHS OF JACKSON'S BAY were purchased from the Hokitika Museum and may not be re-used without its permission.
 The curators may be contacted at their temporary premises at 47 Revell Street, Hokitika, phone +64 (03) 755 6898 or email enquiries@hokitikamuseum.co.nz.
 Their website is www.hokitikamuseum.co.nz.

-THANKS TO Ray Watembach, president of the Polish Genealogical Society of New Zealand, for loaning me a 1998 Zimmermann newsletter dealing with the Jackson's Bay Special Settlement, which contained copies of the original 104-signature petition, the copy of Franz Zimmermann’s 1878 telegram, and the SS Stella passenger list.
+THANKS TO Ray Watembach, president of the Polish Genealogical Society of New Zealand, for giving me a 1998 Zimmerman newsletter dealing with the Jackson’s Bay Special Settlement, which contained copies of the original 104-signature petition, the copy of Franz Zimmermann’s 1878 telegram, and the SS Stella passenger list.
 Also to Robert Hall, who pointed me towards his cousin, the late Peter Zimmermann of Auckland, as the compiler of that newsletter.

 A slice of